Panasonic L10 vs Sony RX100 IV

 |Note: DXO values in italics represent estimates based on sensor size and age.|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The RX100 IV indeed provides for movie recording, while the L10 does not.
 The highest resolution format that the RX100 IV can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 IV has an electronic viewfinder (2359k dots), while the L10 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the RX100 IV offers a wider field of view (100%) than the one in the L10 (95%), so that a larger proportion of the captured image is visible in the finder.
-On the other hand, the viewfinder of the L10 has a higher magnification (0.46x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+In addition, the viewfinder of the RX100 IV has a higher magnification (0.59x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Panasonic L10 and Sony RX100 IV in connection with corresponding information for a sample of similar cameras.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the RX100 IV is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).